17 Great Tips for Landscaping Your Backyard

 Adding walls and paths made of stone or brick to your landscape transforms it into something truly special.
 Here’s a collection of pro building tricks for easier, faster and better path and wall construction for creating your dream landscape.

-Snap Lines on the Sand
+How to Landscape Backyard: Snap Lines on the Sand

 You can stretch a string between stakes to create a layout line for setting bricks, but simply snapping a chalk line in the sand is quicker, plus you don’t have a string in the way.
 With layout lines snapped on the sand, laying bricks is faster and easier.
 The chalk won’t stick to dry sand, so you may have to mist the sand with water before snapping lines.
 Then snap layout lines directly on the sand using a standard carpenter’s chalk line reel.
+Here are tips on how to use a chalk line.

-Simple Lawn Edging
+How to Landscape Backyard: Simple Lawn Edging

 To edge your lawn, garden, or flowerbed, lay down a 2×6.
 While holding the board with your foot, drive a flat spade along the board’s edge.
 Move the board as needed to create a clean, straight line.